PeshwariNaan/Clothing-E-comm-with-RTK/README.md

 ### What I learned

-This project wa a great start with learning and Firebase / Firestore.
+This project was a great start for learning and Firebase / Firestore.
 I had minimal exposure to Firebase in the past but this project taught me how to easily set up user authentiaction, sign-in/up with third party authorization, and create collections and documents in Firestore.
 In addition, I learned how to fetch data from different collections and work with maps and data arrays to display the data on the site.

 I learned a great deal about state management using everything from React context, legacy Redux with Thunk and Sagas, as well as teaching myself Redux Toolkit.
 I have been using Redux for the last couple years but going back through the fundamentals and working through the advanced aspects again really helped solidify my knowledge and made learning RTK fairly easy.
 It was great to see the parallels of the different state management approaches to help me ba able to choose which one is a good fit for future projects.